Deepak Mathur: Legacy

 During his post-doctoral work in Sir Harrie Massey's laboratory at University College London, Mathur's focus was on electron-ion collision experiments within an ion trap.
 Later, he furthered his experiments by developing an energy spectrometric technique.
 He has also developed other laboratory instruments and is credited with a class of isolated metastable multiply-charged molecular ions which have a lower rate of dissociation.
 His studies have been documented by way of a number of articles and the online article repository of Indian Academy of Sciences has listed 225 of them.
-He has edited one book, Physics of Ion Impact Phenomena and has contributed chapters to books published by others.
+He has edited one book, Physics of Ion Impact Phenomena and has contributed chapters to books edited by others.
 He served as the editor of Rapid Communications in Mass Spectrometry, as the co-editor of EPL (journal) and sat in the advisory boards of Journal of Physics B and EPL (journal).

 As the founder director of the Centre for Excellence in Basic Sciences, Mathur is known to have established a research-based integrated master's program at the institute.
 He has been associated with a number of national and international organizations and has held the vice chair of the Commission on C-15 on Atomic, Molecular and Optical Physics of the International Union of Pure and Applied Physics.
 He has co-chaired the Asian Intense Laser Network and has served as the secretary of the International Committee for Ultra Intense Lasers.
 He has been a member of the International Committee for Intense Laser Science, executive committee of the International Conference on Photonics, Electronic and Atomic collisions, the council of the Raja Ramanna Centre for Advanced Technology and the executive committee of Nehru Science Centre.